flybywiresim/docs/docs/pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/disco.md

     !!! block ""
         ![Manual leg discontinuity on ND plan mode](../../assets/advanced-guides/disco/mcdu-discontinuity-manual-nd-plan.png "Manual leg discontinuity on ND plan mode"){width=48% loading=lazy}
         ![Manual leg discontinuity on ND](../../assets/advanced-guides/disco/mcdu-discontinuity-manual-nd.png "Manual leg discontinuity on ND"){width=48% loading=lazy}
-    !!! warning "MANUAL label to be removed!"
-        The MANUAL label on the ND will be removed in a future version, as it is not displayed in the real aircraft.

 ## Special Cases

 !!! warning "SID and En-route F-PLN Discontinuity"
     **In most cases**, a discontinuity between the SID and your route is something that doesn't happen in real life.

     In these rare exceptions, it would be okay to CLR the discontinuity -
     <span style="color:red">**provided you fully understand your routing and can identify that it would not cause any en-route issues**.</span>

     !!! danger ""